When you join a course as a learner, you will automatically receive in-app and/or email notifications:

 When a teacher or moderator has set up reminders for start and end dates

 In-app notifications will appear under the bell icon in the upper right corner.
 Click on the notification and it will take you to the discussion or feedback.

 Click the three dots (...) to the right of any notification to clear it or mark it as read/unread.

 Turn off notifications

-Once you’re finished with a course, or if you don’t want emails about your course anymore, you can turn off email notifications for each course from your Home page.
-To do so, select the down arrow on the right side of the course and then toggle the notifications you would rather not receive to the “off” position.
+Once you’re finished with a course, or if you don’t want to be notified about discussions in your course anymore, you can turn off discussion notifications for each course from your Home page.
+To turn them off, select the three dots in the upper right corner of the course and then toggle the discussion notifications to the “off” position.

 Subscribe to the email digest

 Sign into your account and subscribe to the daily or weekly email digest:

 Select the bell icon in the upper right corner of your account.

 Select "Turn on email digest."
 Toggle your notification preference from "Never" to "Daily" or "Weekly" and save.